 Lyme disease is transmitted through an infected tick’s bite.
 The infection can be chronic and it usually affects the joints and causes flu-like symptoms.
-The bacteria can also affect the nervous system, causing a range of neurological symptoms.
+The bacteria can

 This article explores neurologic Lyme disease in more detail, including its symptoms, causes, and treatment.
 It also discusses Lyme disease diagnosis and an outlook.